How much is a Tesla? All models & prices in 2021

 The customization options for Teslas are quite limited.
 While that means there’s fewer decisions to make when you’re buying your Tesla, it also means less freedom to personalize your vehicle when compared to, say, the Porsche Taycan.

-The table below shows you all Tesla add-on options, and how much they cost, as of July 2020.
+The table below shows you all Tesla add-on options and how much they cost.

 |Feature||Model 3||Model Y||Model S||Model X|